-1. It provides the capacity to change the schema at one level without having the need to change the schema at the next higher level.

-2. It also hides the implementation details or hardware level details from its users so that the users can concentrate on the program only.

-3. The various changes made at different levels are absorbed by mapping at deferent level.

-4, Physical data independence allows the changes to be made in storage of data without affecting application programs.

-5. Logical data independence do not cases effect to application programs even if, new fields are added or old records are deleted from the existing data.

-6. Physical data independence allows the files to migrate from one kind of storage device to another.

-7. Logical data independence do not required the external schema to be changed.

-8. Physical data independence do not requires the internal schema to be changed.
+- 1. It provides the capacity to change the schema at one level without having the need to change the schema at the next higher level. - 2.
+It also hides the implementation details or hardware level details from its users so that the users can concentrate on the program only. - 3.
+The various changes made at different levels are absorbed by mapping at different level. - 4, Physical data independence allows the changes to be made in storage of data without affecting application programs. - 5.
+Due to logical data independence, there is no effect to application programs even if new fields are added or old records are deleted from the existing data. - 6.
+Physical data independence allows the files to migrate from one kind of storage device to another. - 7.
+Logical data independence does not require the external schema to be changed. - 8.
+Physical data independence does not require the internal schema to be changed.

-1.4 Mapping between Different Levels:
+1.4.4 Mapping between Different Levels:

 The conceptual database is the model or abstraction of the objects of concern to the database.
 Thus, the conceptual record of above Figure is the conceptual database and represents the abstraction of all the applications involving the entity set EMPLOYEE.
-The view is the subset of the objects of the objects modeled in the conceptual database that is used by an application.
+The view is the subset of the objects modeled in the conceptual database that is used by an application.
 These could be any number of views of a conceptual database.
 A view can be used to limit the portion of the database that is known and accessible to a given application.

 Two mappings are required in a database system with three different views.
 A mapping between the external and conceptual views gives the correspondence among the records and the relationship of the external and conceptual views.
 The external view is an abstraction of the conceptual view, which in its turn is an abstraction of the internal view.
-It describes the contents of the database as perceived by the internal view.
-It describes the contents of the database as perceived by the user or application program of that view.
 The user of the external view sees and manipulates a record corresponding to the external view.
-There is a mapping from a particular logical record in the external view to one

-(or more) conceptual record(s) in the conceptual view.
+There is a mapping from a particular logical record in the external view to one (or more) conceptual record(s) in the conceptual view.
 A number of differences could exist between the two.
 Names of the fields and records, for instance, may be different.
 A number of conceptual fields can be combined into a single logical field, for example, Last_Name and First_Name at the conceptual level but Name at the logical level.
 A given logical record could be derived from a number of conceptual records.

 Similarly, there is a mapping from a conceptual record to an internal one.
 An internal record is a record at the internal level, not necessarily a stored record on a physical storage device.
 The internal record of above figure may be split up into two or more physical records.
 The physical database is the data that is stored on secondary storage devices.
 It is made up of records with certain data structures and organized in files.
 Consequently, there is an additional mapping from the internal record to one or more stored records on secondary storage devices.
 This may have been implemented using some form of nonlinear addressing.
 The internal record is assumed to be linearly addressed.
-However, this complexity is managed by the DBMS and the user needs not be aware of its presence nor be concerned with it.
+However, this complexity is managed by the DBMS and the user need not be aware of its presence nor be concerned with it.